d99kris/nmail/README.md

 This field allows overriding the external viewer used when viewing email parts and attachments.
 By default nmail uses `open` on macOS and `xdg-open >/dev/null 2>&1` on Linux.

+### prefetch_all_headers

+Determines whether nmail shall fetch headers for all messages when viewing a folder, or only the latest based on message uid.
+By disabling this option there is no guarantee folder message lists are sorted by timestamp, as only headers for the last messages stored/added in the folder will be retrieved from server.
+Also note that some other nmail features may operate in degraded mode when this setting is disabled.
+The ability to disable prefetching of all headers is mainly to encompass use-cases where one wants to minimize network usage, or use nmail without persistant cache.
+Default enabled.

 ### prefetch_level